 - Working with Congress and the Centers for Medicare and Medicaid Services (CMS) to protect the use of WC-MSAs and develop LMSAs

-Structured Settlement Protection Acts: Members of the Congressional Structured Settlements Caucus have expressed considerable interest in the efforts to enact Structured Settlement Protection Acts in 49 states and the District of Columbia.
+Members of the Congressional Structured Settlements Caucus have expressed considerable support for the NSSTA efforts to enact Structured Settlement Protection Acts in all 50 states and the District of Columbia.
+Over 25 Members of the Congressional Structured Settlements Caucus attended a detailed briefing on structured settlement industry efforts to update and significantly upgrade the Minnesota Structured Settlements Protection Act.
 Over the past several years, Members of the Caucus followed closely the SSPA developments in Illinois, Wisconsin, Maryland, Virginia and Florida.
 Caucus Members have expressed strong support for state legislative actions designed to strengthen and enhance consumer protection provisions adopted in several states over the past several months.
 NSSTA has briefed Members of Congress and key Congressional staffers on specific legislative developments that will provide greater protections for payees and greater awareness on the part of state court judges of the importance of carefully reviewing transfer petition documents to make certain the best interest of the payee are protected.
-NSSTA has briefed Members of the Caucus and Congressional staffers on the successful efforts to pass a State Structured Settlements Protection Act in the District of Columbia.